nlesc-nano/auto-FOX/docs/4_monte_carlo.rst

                 prm: .../ligand.prm

-A comprehensive overview of all available input parameters is provided in `Monte Carlo Parameters`_.
+A comprehensive overview of all available input parameters is provided in Monte Carlo Parameters.

 Once a the .yaml file with the ARMC settings has been sufficiently customized the parameter optimization can be started via the command prompt with: